yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 - The model will focus on `optimizing specific neural circuits` (such as the hippocampus region)

+- Non-invasive alternative
-- Non-invasive alternative: Provides a new pathway for AD diagnosis without the need for radioactive tracers
+  - Provides a new pathway for AD diagnosis without the need for radioactive tracers
+- Voxel-level quantization
-- Voxel-level quantization: Elevates diagnosis from traditional "regional mean" to 3D whole-brain voxel-level "distribution mapping"
+  - Elevates diagnosis from traditional "regional mean" to 3D whole-brain voxel-level "distribution mapping"
+- Multi-scale alignment
-- Multi-scale alignment: Successfully unifies microscopic histology (IHC), macroscopic molecular imaging (PET), and physical imaging (MRI) within a deep learning framework
+  - Successfully unifies microscopic histology (IHC), macroscopic molecular imaging (PET), and physical imaging (MRI) within a deep learning framework